 Note:A module or its subdeployments cannot be directly targeted to a Dynamic cluster member server.

 Any default targeted JMS resource in a module (a JMS resource that is not associated with a subdeployment) inherits the targeting of its parent module, and the parent module can be targeted to any type of cluster.
+Note that Oracle strongly recommends using subdeployment targeting instead of default targeting for destinations.

 Module subdeployment targets can reference clustered JMS servers.
 Using a cluster targeted JMS server in a subdeployment eliminates the need to individually enumerate individual JMS servers in the subdeployment, which is particularly useful for uniform distributed destination deployment.